Balanced Scorecard (Performance Management) - Definition

-The Balanced Scorecard expands upon the Management by Objective model by providing a framework for translating the company’s mission, strategy, and values into quantifiable, measurable goals and objectives.
+The Balanced Scorecard was developed in the early 1990s by Robert Kaplan and David Norton.
+It expands upon the Management by Objective model by providing a framework for translating the company's mission, strategy, and values into quantifiable, measurable goals, and objectives.

 Dimensions of the Balanced Scorecard